EAS Needs Your Support

 Founded in 1924, the Eastbay Astronomical Society is one of the oldest astronomical societies in the West.
 EAS is an entirely volunteer run 501(c)3 NPO.
 Located at the Chabot Space and Science Center in the Oakland, California hills, EAS hosts monthly astronomy lectures, runs one of the nation’s longest running telescope makers’ workshops, maintains and repairs the three historic telescopes at Chabot, provides volunteers for weekly public viewing nights, offers a telescope lending program, curates a library, and brings “star parties” and STEM education to children and adults throughout the San Francisco Bay Area.
 In 2016, on behalf of Chabot, EAS restored the Zeiss Universarium planetarium star projector.
 EAS technicians operate the Zeiss star projector.

-Donate to our general fund (preferred) or pick a specific cause below.
+Donate to our Zeiss fund, our General fund, or pick a different specific cause below.

 Donate to EAS